 In short, CyberSmart enables your business to:

-- Protect itself 24/7 with continuous monitoring of all company devices
+- Protect itself 24/7 with regular checks of all company devices

 - Ensure your people and anyone accessing your data is working safely and cyber aware, with shareable security policies and protected devices – whether company or employee-owned